sangtvo/Inter-Advance-SQL-Queries/README.md

 ;
 ```

-#### Write a query that shows the top 5 days in January 2021 in ascending order with the highest order volume in count.
+#### A query that shows the top 5 days in January 2021 in ascending order with the highest order volume in count.

+Desired output: order_created_at | orders_count

 Approach:
 * CTE with only January 2021 data and create new column using DATE_TRUNC to pull day and ignore timestamp in order_created_at